How Zoomdata Handles Time

 The Time Bar tool lists all the time-based attributes available in your data source.
 Selecting a time attribute from this pane sets the group-by for your chart (which is displayed on the time player).

-In addition, if playback capability is possible, the Enable Playback option is displayed (as shown in Figure 3) Time zone labels are displayed from this pane as well.
+In addition, if playback capability is possible, the Enable Playback option is displayed, time zone labels are displayed from this pane as well.

 The Enable Playback option is a toggle feature that either enables or disables the Play button on the time player.

-The playback mode is available if the Time field in your data set has the playable parameter which is set to True and the granularity of the field is not greater than day.
+The playback mode is available if the Time field in your data set has the playable parameter set to True and the granularity of the field is not greater than day.

 1. If the field in the data source is indexed or partitioned.

 NOTE: For Impala data sources, also possible if the selected field has connection to the partitioned field.